Dozens detained after pro-Serb protests in Montenegro

 PODGORICA, Montenegro -- Montenegrin police have detained dozens of people after seven officers were injured in clashes with pro-Serb opposition protesters in several towns.

-Police say two opposition lawmakers are among the detained after protests late Wednesday in the capital Podgorica and other towns.
+Police say two opposition lawmakers were among those detained during protests late Wednesday in the capital, Podgorica, and other towns.

 The incidents reflect mounting political tensions in the small Balkan nation ahead of a parliamentary election set for Aug.
 30. Main opposition parties in the country of 620,000 people are seeking closer ties with Serbia and Russia.